AWhiteAlien/Chance-at-El-Dorado/README.md

 > "Not all ruins are made of stone.
 Some are made of memory, buried beneath water, song, and the silence that comes after."
 > — Seraph Blake

+---

+### 💬 Why I Did This

+I didn’t enter this challenge with a research lab or a fancy degree.
+I entered with Google Earth, a dream, and my custom AI assistant Katara.

+I did this because I saw a article about a $250K challenge and thought:
+“*That looks fun.
+Let’s try.*”

+Then I fell down a rabbit hole—floats in the Amazon, sunken scars in the jungle, remote viewing flashes of a city underwater.

+And suddenly I wasn’t just entering a competition.
+I was chasing the ghost of El Dorado.

+If this wins, I’ll cry.
+Because it means I can fix the house my girl lives in.
+Be debt-free.
+Build something great.

+But even if it doesn’t win—
+I proved to myself that I can follow a wild idea
+All the way to the finish line.

+And that?
+That’s already gold.